Redundancy In Spotlight As Duke And Duchess Of Sussex Axe All 15 Staff

 - age 41 and older – 1.5 weeks’ pay

-If the employee turned 22 or 41 while working for you the higher rates only apply for the full years they were over 22 or 41.
+If you turned 22 or 41 while working for your employer the higher rates only apply for the full years you were over 22 or 41.

 There are some limits to how much redundancy pay can be claimed.